 Being the bar that is the easiest to assemble and disassemble, this extremely versatile single bar is great for all skill levels and ages in the gym or at home.

-The Tumble Trak Junior Kip Bar, in purple was our favorite for many different reasons.
+The Tumble Trak Junior Kip Bar, in purple was our favourite for many different reasons.
 First, it is a tremendous value.
 The solid beech bar and heavy gauge steel construction make this a high-quality gymnastic bar.

 Beech is a great choice for the bar because of the right balance between strength and flexibility.
-Heavy gauge steel ensures that the gymnastics bar will be sturdy enough to hold your child.
+Heavy gauge steel ensures that the bar will be sturdy enough to hold your child.

 The size of the bar is particularly good for small hands.
 Some were a little bigger, but this one seemed to the right for a larger age group.
 Also, the beech wood used to make the bar is a really good choice.
 It's a solid and strong wood with just enough flexibility.
 Wood that isn't flexible may be too brittle.
 That's why we liked this bar and this wood.